The information shared on this page is based on Alabama's most recent version (2018) of Title 34: The Alabama Funeral Service Code.

 Under Alabama state law, there is a 24 hour waiting period from the time of death before a cremation can take place.
-After this time, we advise families to allow 24-48 hours before the cremains are ready.
+After this time, we advise families to allow 24-48 hours -- and in some cases, longer -- before the cremains are ready.

 Here are some of our most helpful links that will assist you in your understanding of the cremation process.